-Students in the Honors Program are eligible for honors scholarships, special honors classes, early registration for courses, a more flexible set of "distribution requirements" outside the major, an honors faculty adviser in their major, and more.
+Students in the Honors Program are eligible for honors scholarships, special honors classes, early registration for courses, more flexible general education requirements, an honors faculty adviser in their major and more.
 The program seeks students who demonstrate their excellent academic skills and leadership abilities.

-The requirements for admission to the Honors Program are:
+For entering first-year students, the requirements for admission to the Honors Program are two of the following: